Make your garden last longer with dahlias

 I love the use of foliage and colour in The Salutation’s dahlias.

 Steven is always growing and trialling new dahlia seedlings and crosses.
-He sees how the public responds to the new varieties, and tests for a couple of years to make sure they come back true and are reasonably hardy.
+He sees how the public responds to the new varieties.
+Dahlias are tested for a couple of years to make sure they come back true and are reasonably hardy.

 Use dahlias in exotic gardens

 Dahlias were originally imported from Mexico, so they can be considered ‘exotics’.
-The bright colours and sharp sculptural shapes of dahlia flowers make them an ideal choice for exotic gardens.
+With bright colours and sharp sculptural shapes, dahlia flowers are an ideal choice for exotic gardens.
 The Salutation has an Exotic garden just by the entrance.
 Steven and his team are planning to expand it next year.

 ‘I’m very influenced by Gertrude Jekyll,’ says Steven.
 ‘She combined exotic plants like ricinus with dahlias in her own garden.’